opensvc/multipath-tools/README.md

     make SOME_VAR=some_value

+See "Passing standard compiler flags" below for an exception.
 The following variables can be passed to the `make` command line:

+ * `V=1`: enable verbose build.
  * `plugindir="/some/path"`: directory where libmultipath plugins (path checkers, prioritizers, and foreign multipath support) will be looked up.
    This used to be the run-time option `multipath_dir` in earlier versions.